 Alternatively, you can enable MPRT, which uses backlight strobing in order to reduce perceived motion blur.
 It can’t be active at the same time as VRR and it reduces the maximum brightness while enabled, but it does improve motion clarity in fast-paced games as long as your frame rate matches the monitor’s refresh rate.

-To access the OSD (On-Screen Display) menu of the MSI G273QF, press the directional joystick placed at the rear of the monitor, while the power button is beneath the bottom bezel, at this right side of the screen.
+To access the OSD (On-Screen Display) menu of the MSI G273QF, press the directional joystick placed at the rear of the monitor, while the power button is beneath the bottom bezel, on the right side of the screen.

-Noteworthy gaming features including various picture presets, Night Vision (improves visibility in darker scenes), a refresh rate tracker, an on-screen timer and crosshair overlays.
+Noteworthy gaming features include various picture presets, Night Vision (improves visibility in darker scenes), a refresh rate tracker, an on-screen timer and crosshair overlays.

 The backlight of the monitor is flicker-free (unless MPRT is enabled) and there’s a low-blue light filter mode (Reader).